Amanda Matthews: Career

 Matthews is Nettie Depp’s great-great niece, and a bronze statue of Nettie created by Matthews was approved for display in the Kentucky Capitol.
 It is the first permanent large-scale monument of a woman inside that state capitol.
 While Nettie's influence was not statewide, the Historic Properties Advisory Commission considered her a representative example of Kentucky women who achieved professional and personal success.
 The statue’s unveiling occurred in November 2022.

+Sculptor, Amanda Matthews, addressed United Nations Delegates on Art, Advocacy, and Rights of Women on March 9, 2025 in New York City to launch the 69th United Nations Commission on the Status of Women and to commemorate the 30th anniversary of the Beijing Declaration and Platform for Action.